University of Ibadan Student Who Didn’t Want to Study Law Bags First-Class Degree, Shares Story

 A lady who didn’t want to study law bags first class in same course at the University of Ibadan

-A UI student shares how she bagged a first class in law.
+A UI student shares how she bagged a first-class degree in law and how she fell in love with a specific aspect of the field.
 Photo: @Demi_Ogunleye

 Source: Twitter